RefPerSys/RefPerSys/doc/repl.md

 to be starting with a verb, followed by a subject, and then parameters.
 The verb and subject are mandatorily required, whereas the parameters are optional.

-Since we may have commands running across several line, and since we are **not** considering whitespace (including newline characters) to be significant, we need a way to indicate the termination of a command.
+Since we may have commands running across several lines, and since we are **not** considering whitespace (including newline characters) to be significant, we need a way to indicate the termination of a command.
 In our initial discussion it was suggested that we use two consecutive semicolons; however, some discussion is